alexzhc/volume-nfs-provisioner/README.md

 ## Overview
 This project aims to provide "per-volume" nfs export for block volumes .
 It uses NFS kernel server for performance and K8S ClusterIP for HA.
-NFS failover is handled by a Kubernetes POD.
+NFS failover is handled by a Kubernetes Pod.
 ```
             +--------+       +--------+       +--------+
             |  nginx |       |  nginx |       |  nginx |